 With Rootrainers, it is easy to check moisture levels and how the roots are doing.
 Just open the ‘book’, check and re-close.
 But - a little hint!
 Don’t open them until the plant is reasonably established and the roots have hit the side; otherwise you may just be pulling the soil away from the roots and weakening the strength of the plug.

-Rootrainers packs come with a clear plastic propagating-lid, which sits on top of the tray and retains the moisture and warmth.
-This can be easily removed and replaced for watering, and provides the ideal growing environment for most cuttings - but do not use the lid for geraniums and other plants that do not like humidity.
+Rootrainers packs come with a clear plastic propagating-lid.
+The lid sits on top of the tray and retains the moisture and warmth.
+This can be easily removed and replaced for watering, and provides the ideal growing environment for most cuttings.
+However, do not use the lid for geraniums and other plants that do not like humidity.

 When plants have developed sufficiently, the lid can be placed under the tray for capillary watering if desired, and for clean handling – ideal if you are keeping or over-wintering plants indoors.